The Kia Ceed is easy to drive and comfortable but it won’t put a big grin on your face on a twisty country road like some other hatchbacks.

 The Ceed doesn’t lean noticeably in the corners so your passengers in the back should have no reason to feel carsick.
 It doesn’t feel quite as nimble as a Ford Focus, however, but will happily dispatch a few tight hairpin bends – especially in GT guise.
 These sportier versions come with lowered suspension and larger alloy wheels which help make the Kia Ceed more fun to drive on a twisty country road.

-Around town – where you’ll probably spend most of your time – the Ceed’s large windows and reasonably slim door pillars give you a good view out so you can spot traffic approaching at junctions and manoeuvre through tight gaps without breaking a sweat.
+Around town, the Ceed’s large windows and reasonably slim door pillars give you a good view out so you can spot traffic approaching at junctions and manoeuvre through tight gaps without breaking a sweat.

-On the subject of tight gaps – if the thought of parallel parking puts the fear of God into you, go for a top-spec First Edition model.
+On the subject of tight gaps – if the thought of parallel parking strikes fear into your heart, go for a top-spec First Edition model.
 These come with a neat self-parking feature that’ll steer for you into tight bay and parallel parking spaces.
 If you don’t mind taking the plunge yourself but wouldn’t mind a little extra help, mid-range ‘3’ cars come with rear parking sensors and every Kia Ceed gets a reversing camera as standard – not bad for an affordable family hatchback.

 Pick a top-spec First Edition model with an automatic gearbox, and you get what Kia calls Lane Following Assist – a feature that’ll search for gaps in motorway traffic and help you move into lanes with less congestion.
 More usefully, it’ll steer for you to keep you in your lane and works alongside the adaptive cruise control feature to keep a safe distance to other cars by braking and accelerating when necessary.
 All these features should help the Kia Ceed earn a high score when it’s crash-tested by Euro NCAP.